 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The answer is not always yes, says family medicine physician Daniel Allan, MD.

 Being sick is unpleasant to say the least, so it’s no wonder people seek fast relief in pill form.
 But when it comes to antibiotics, overuse is a major issue.
 Here are some facts you should consider the next time you visit your doctor.

 1. Antibiotics don’t work for everything

-Antibiotics fight bacterial infections, but they won’t work against viral infections.
-That means they are not effective against the flu or the common cold.
+Antibiotics fight infections caused by bacteria, but they won’t work against infections caused by viruses.
+That means they are not effective against the flu, the common cold or COVID-19.

-If that sounds like common sense, consider this: In a 2012 survey, one in three surveyed Americans believed that antibiotics work effectively against colds.
+If that sounds like common sense, consider this: In a recent survey, one in three surveyed Americans wrongly believed that antibiotics work effectively against colds.

 But not all infections are bacterial.
 A stuffy head and low-grade fever might be signs of a virus, for instance.
 It’s critical to work with your doctor to get as clear a diagnosis as possible — then proceed with the proper treatment.

 That treatment is not always antibiotics.
 Sometimes easing your symptoms while letting your body fight off a virus is the proper course of action.